-Following a credit agreement signed by MLP Pruszków I Sp. z o.o. and Raiffeisen Bank Polska S.A. on 16 December 2016, registered and financial pledges on shares of MLP Puszków I Sp. z o.o. owned by MLP Group S.A. has been established to the security amount of EUR 54 750 thousand.
-The pledges have been entered to the pledge register in January 2017.
-They will replace the pledges in MLP Pruszków I Sp. z o.o. existing as at 31.12.2016.
+3) In connection with the loan agreement executed on 16 December 2016 by MLP Pruszków I Sp. z o.o. with the Raiffeisen Bank Polska S.A. bank, registered and financial pledges were established on the shares of MLP Group S.A. in MLP Pruszków I Sp. z o.o. up to the security amount of EUR 54,750 thousand.
+The pledges were entered into the pledge register in January 2017.